Executive Development and Assessment in Portugal: How Companies Improve Leadership Quality

 A Growing Focus on Executive Capability in Portugal

 The corporate training and executive development market in Portugal has expanded considerably, with recent estimates placing its value at over USD 1.2 billion.
-Demand is fueled by the need for upskilling, digital adaptation, and stronger management pipelines.
+Demand is fuelled by the need for upskilling, digital adaptation, and stronger management pipelines.
 Surveys indicate that around 40% of Portuguese professionals feel underprepared for the strategic demands of today’s roles, highlighting a clear capability gap and a strong motivation for structured leadership development.

 What Executive Assessment Really Means in Portugal